UEH launches Innovation Hub in partnership with SMU IIE

 Photo caption: Officiating the opening of the UEH Institute of Innovation today were (L-R) SMU President Professor Lily Kong; Ms Leow Siu Lin, Consul-General of Singapore in Ho Chi Minh City; Mr Philipp Röesler, Ex-Vice Chancellor of Germany, Chairman of the Advisory Board, Vina Capital Ventures; UEH President Professor Dr Nguyen Dong Phong; Mr Le Quoc Phong, First Secretary of the Ho Chi Minh Communist Youth Union; and Dr Hoang Xuan Hoa, Assistant to Deputy Prime Minister of Vietnam.

-Press release first released on SMU News on 17 April 2019.
+Press release first released on SMU News and UEH News on 17 April 2019.